cool-mario/web-development/README.md

 **H** - homework
 **X** - exersize

-also see index for links to all the other pages
+also see `index.html` for links to all the other pages displayed in a nice table!

 ### Stuff you can find: